The Highland Institute ran an exhibition and event series entitled Look Up! from September 21, 2024 till November 12, 2024.

-These activities will bring together diverse types of knowledge about the world above our heads: the birds and butterflies, canopies and clouds, sky and stars, and so on.
+These activities will brought together diverse types of knowledge about the world above our heads: the birds and butterflies, canopies and clouds, sky and stars, and so on.
 Local artist Santosh Yen designed the amazing poster above, bringing to life our core interests.

 When we launched Look Up!, we were inspired by the work carried out in Australia and North America on cultural astrology.
 Much of this work has emphasised the shared nature of stargazing across cultures.
 How could we apply these findings to Northeast India?